 The Tax Matters Partner is entitled to make certain elections on behalf of the partnership and partners and can extend the statute of limitations for assessment of tax deficiencies against a partner with respect to partnership items.
-In connection with adjustments to partnership tax returns proposed by the IRS, the Tax Matters Partner may bind any partner with less than a one percent profit interest in the partnership to a settlement with the IRS unless the partner elects, by filing a statement with the IRS, not to give such authority to the Tax

-Matters Partner.
-The Tax Matters Partner may seek judicial review (to which all the partners are bound) of a final partnership administrative adjustment and, if the Tax Matters Partner fails to seek judicial review, such review may be sought by any partner having at least a one percent profit interest in the partnership and by partners having, in the aggregate, at least a five percent profit interest.
+In connection with adjustments to partnership tax returns proposed by the IRS, the Tax Matters Partner may bind any partner with less than a one percent profit interest in the partnership to a settlement with the IRS unless the partner elects, by filing a statement with the IRS, not to give such authority to the Tax Matters Partner.
+The Tax Matters Partner may seek judicial review (to which all the partners are bound) of a final partnership administrative adjustment and, if the Tax Matters Partner fails to seek judicial review, such review may be sought by any partner having at least a one percent profit interest.
 Only one judicial proceeding will go forward, however, and each partner with an interest in the outcome may participate.